raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 | `')('`         | `no`      | close before open             |

 <br/>
-### problem-solution-isomorphism

-“Problem-solution isomorphism” is a fancy way of saying “Make the solution resemble the problem as you define it.”
-The most commonly given solution for untyped balanced parentheses uses a counter to keep track of how many unclosed left parentheses it encounters as it scans the word from left to right:
+The most commonly given solution for balanced parentheses uses a counter to keep track of the difference between the number of open and closed parentheses it encounters as it scans the word from left to right:

 ```typescript
 function untypedRecognizerWithCounter (candidate: string): boolean {